ahives/HareDu/README.md

 ======
 HareDu is a .NET client and library that consumes the RabbitMQ REST API and is used to manage and monitor a RabbitMQ server or cluster.

+You can now get HareDu on NuGet by searching on HareDu.
+Also, you can check out the HareDu at http://www.nuget.org/packages/HareDu/

 Usage
 =====